ing-bank/ingenious-doc/docs/apiActions/negativeassertions.md

 ## **assertXMLelementNotContains**

-**Description**: This function is used to validate that a certain XML tag of the response body of SOAP request does NOT contain a specified text.
+**Description**: This function is used to validate that a certain XML tag of the response body of SOAP response does NOT contain a specified text.

 **Input Format** : @Text that should NOT be present